 4. Crohn’s Disease

 Have you been diagnosed with this chronic gastrointestinal disease?

-If you’ve had Crohn’s for at least three months, you may qualify for one of the local studies that may offer payment that varies by study up to $750.
-Plus, you may also receive no-cost study-related care for the length of the study.
-(Learn more here)
+If you’ve had Crohn’s for at least three months, you could qualify for one of the local research studies that may offer payment that varies by study up to $750.
+Plus, you may also receive no-cost, study-related care from doctors for the length of the study.

 6. Other Stuff

 Even if you’re healthy as a horse, some studies might still apply to you.